 During pregnancy we experience many physical changes as our belly grows, and we have to adjust and give our new bodies the support they need.
 Of course, the same rule applies when practicing yoga while pregnant.
 Where we are used to having our feet together, we now open them widely to create more space, where we used to lay on our bellies, we now settle back into a child’s pose.
 Don’t be afraid to find your own way around a pose, especially during pregnancy.
 This is something I learned at my time guiding at Strala Yoga and still something I apply to my classes and my own practice today.
 Move how it feels good to move and make the pose your own; your practice will look different than the other people around you and that is a beautiful thing.

 How to: low lunge open twist (pictured above)

-The lunge opens your hips and strengthens your legs preparing you for birth and it’s also a chest, shoulder and back opener which really feel great to open since the weight of your belly can make you start hunch over and compress.
+The lunge is the perfect pose for practicing yoga while pregnant!
+It opens your hips and strengthens your legs preparing you for birth and it’s also a chest, shoulder and back opener which really feel great to open since the weight of your belly can make you start hunch over and compress.

 - Start in a low lunge with your right foot forward and your left foot back.
 Make sure your right knee is over your right ankle to protect your knee.

 - Slide your left hand way off to the left, pressing down into your left palm and sweep your right arm to the left just above your right ear.

 - Lean back allowing your chest, shoulder and belly to open forward, slightly arching your back to give it a nice stretch.

 - Repeat with the left foot forward and right foot back.

 Article by guest blogger Jessica Pallay, originally posted on Well Rounded NY.